daniyalmaster693/SuperCorners/README.md

 <img src="/Assets/Mockups/SuperCorners-Cover.png" width="100%" alt="SuperCorners"/><br/>

-SuperCorners is a macOS app that supercharges your screen corners.

-I've always loved the Hot Corners feature on macOS, but it's always felt very limited.
-So I built SuperCorners, which aims to provide a more polished and powerful experience.
-It builds on Apple's built in Hot Corners with extra trigger zones while providing more control and smarter automation, transforming each corner and zone into a powerful part of your productivity system.

 ## Features

 - **Additional Zones** - Trigger actions when moving your mouse the middle of any screen edge.